-German onion cake is a savoury tart or pie.
-The pie filling consists of sour cream, onion and bacon.
-The base is made from a yeast dough, but you can also find versions made from shortcrust pastry
+Zwiebelkuchen is a savory onion pie or cake.
+It is topped with slow-cooked onions, sour cream, and bacon.
+The base is made from a yeast dough, but you can also find versions made from shortcrust pastry or an oil-quark dough.

 What is the difference between Zwiebelkuchen and Flammkuchen?

-In the wine-producing regions in Germany, it is customary to celebrate a festival once the harvesting season is over and the first wines are ready for drinking.
-These festivals are called “Besen-und Straussenwirstschaften”.
-They are like pop up wine bars where the vintners sell the wine they made.
+In the German vineyards, it is customary to celebrate a festival once the harvesting season is over and the first wines are ready for drinking.
+The name of these festivals is “Besen-und Straussenwirstschaften”.
+They are like pop-up wine bars where the vintners sell their wines.
 This custom originates from the time of the Emperor “Karl the Great” who in the 8th century allowed the vineyards to keep some of the wine they produced for themselves.
+[Source: Schmeck den Süden]

 How to make German Onion Cake

-This version is called “Zwiebelkuchen vom Blech“ in German. "vom Blech" means baked on a tray.
+In Germany you call this recipe “Zwiebelkuchen vom Blech“ where "vom Blech" means baked on a tray - with which you mean the sheet pan used.
 This distinguishes it from the Onion Cakes that you bake in a round cake tin.

 Ingredients: